 - Learn skills related to functioning in a business team setting

 - Prepare to work effectively on live projects at tech companies in NYC

-Students will then relocate to New York City where for the remaining 9 months where they will:
+You will then relocate to New York City where for the remaining 9 months, where you will:

 - Follow modular coursework designed to accelerate learning

 - Be exposed to multi-disciplinary learning within the Cornell Tech ecosystem

 - Put coursework into practice through projects with NYC tech companies